nishantbala/covid-19_detection/README.md

 # jupyternotebook template

-run the below command to start the notebook docker-compose up
+run `docker-compose up` command to start the notebook

-run the below command to stop the notebook docker-compose down
+run `docker-compose down` command to stop the notebook